Patrick-Cole/pygmi/README.md

 PyGMI is developed and has been tested with the following libraries in order to function:

-* Python 3.4.1
+* Python 3.4.2
 * NumPy 1.8.2
 * SciPy 0.14.0
-* Matplotlib 1.3.1
+* Matplotlib 1.4.1
 * PyQt 4.10.4
-* GDAL 1.11.0
+* GDAL 1.11.1
 * numexpr 2.4
+* numba 0.15.1

 It is possible that it migt work on earlier versions, especially on non-windows operating systems.
 Under windows, there are compiled .pyd files (python version of a dll) which require the NumPy and Python version to match.
 However, for actual releases, I do post windows binaries which include a standalone python distribution (that will not interfere with existing installations), so this should not be a problem.

 ##Installation
+###General

-In general, if you satisfy the requirements, and have installed PyGMI as a library (python setup.py install), you can run PyGMI by using the following commands:
+If you satisfy the requirements, and wish to run PyGMI from within your python environment, you can install PyGMI as a library using the following command from within the root of the PyGMI directory:

+python setup.py install
+Once you are in python, you can run PyGMI by using the following commands:

 	import pygmi
 	pygmi.main()

-###Installation - Windows (Fast)
-On Windows, the simplest is to either use WinPython or download an installer which includes WinPython.

-The installer can be found on [Google Drive](https://209f493642c7e79b2a878320662bfff73a2946cf.googledrive.com/host/0B6BP_95afhWzN01tZzh5VG1aNk0/) and under the release section of github.

-WinPython does not by default install itself into your registry, so it will not conflict with other versions of python.
+###Windows
+I have now made available convenient installers for PyGMI, thanks to Cyrille Rossant.
+If you have already installed PyGMI using this installer, you can simply update it using the smaller pygmi_update.exe file.
+This smaller update file contains only the python code, if you are only interested in that.

+Running the software can be acheived through the shortcut on your desktop.

+###Linux
+Linux normally comes with python installed, but the additional libraries will still need to be installed.
+The software has been tested on Ubuntu 13.10 linux, using Python 2.7

+Install libraries (shown below for Ubuntu 13.10):

+	sudo apt-get upgrade
+	sudo apt-get install python-numpy
+	sudo apt-get install python-scipy
+	sudo apt-get install python-qt4
+	sudo apt-get install python-matplotlib
+	sudo apt-get install python-gdal
+	sudo apt-get install python-numexpr
+	sudo apt-get install cython
+	sudo apt-get install libqt4-opengl
+	sudo apt-get install python-qt4-gl

+Extract the zip file.

+Execute the following command from within the root of the PyGMI directory to run the program:

+	python quickstart.py

+Alternatively you can install it as a library as shown above.